 The Quebec Merit Scholarships for international students are open to applicants from French-speaking nations.
 The committee will also consider applicants from select Asian and South American countries.
 This scholarship covers the full cost of a Ph.D. or post-doc studies.
 Students who wish to undertake professional development education will also be considered.

 Applicants for the Quebec Merit Scholarship should submit their applications through their preferred universities.
 These institutions will then select the awardees who will receive the scholarship benefits.
 The tuition waiver amount varies according to the degree.
-For instance, Ph.D. students are entitled to a waiver a year for a maximum of three years, which may be extended to another year as needed.
+For instance, Ph.D. students are entitled to a waiver for a year for a maximum of three years, which may be extended to another year as needed.

 Post-doc students will be awarded a non-renewable waiver worth CA$35,000 a year.
-On the other hand, professional development students are entitled to CA$ 3,000 a month for up to four months.
+On the other hand, professional development students are entitled to CA$3,000 a month for up to four months.

 3. Université de Montréal Exemption Scholarship for International Students